Sobgo/Projekt_AiSD2/src/fence_logistics_bin/readme.md

 # Input format
-points on a plane one per line coordinates separated by space index of point with factory (points indexed from 1) directed edges one per line as indexes of adjacent vertices separated by space end of file
+points on a plane one per line coordinates separated by space\
+index of point with factory (points indexed from 1)\
+directed edges one per line as indexes of adjacent vertices separated by space\
+end of file

 # Output format
-fence length
+fence length\
+indeces of points included in the fence\
-routes from factory to points on convex hull one per line as destination index distance vertices forming a route separated by spaces
+routes from factory to points on the fence one per line as: destination index, route length, vertices forming a route separated by spaces

-if parameter `-v` has been given explanatory information for a human readerwill be also printed
+if parameter `-v` has been given explanatory information for a human reader will be also printed

 # Example
 `in.txt`: